wafrelka/tina/README.md

 ## Description

-Tina is an EEW client based on the "The Last 10-Second" protocol.
+Tina is an EEW client based on "The Last 10-Second" protocol.
-The aim of this software is to make a cheap but relatively reliable home EEW receiver with Raspberry Pi.
+The aim of this software is to make a cheap but relatively reliable home EEW receiver with a Raspberry Pi.

 **Currently this software is under heavy development.**

 - EEW (Earthquake Early Warning):
-Earthquake alerts issued by the JMA (Japan Meteorological Agency) immediately after an earthquake is occurred
+Earthquake alerts issued by the JMA (Japan Meteorological Agency) immediately after an earthquake occurred
 - "The Last 10-Second":
 A GUI-based EEW client software for Windows released by WNI (Weathernews Inc.)